-As of [·], Midland had [·] outstanding shares of Midland voting common stock held by approximately [·] registered shareholders, 209 outstanding shares of Series G Preferred Stock held by four registered shareholders and 2,636 outstanding shares of Fixed Rate Non-Voting Perpetual Non-Cumulative Preferred Stock, Series H (which we refer to as the "Series H Preferred Stock") held by six registered shareholders.
+As of December 27, 2017, Midland had 19,254,100 outstanding shares of Midland voting common stock held by approximately 1,002 registered shareholders, 209 outstanding shares of Series G Preferred Stock held by four registered shareholders and 2,636 outstanding shares of Fixed Rate Non-Voting Perpetual Non-Cumulative Preferred Stock, Series H (which we refer to as the "Series H Preferred Stock") held by six registered shareholders.

 Midland expects that, subject to regulatory requirements and its financial condition and results of operations, quarterly dividends will continue to be paid in the future.
-For more information regarding Midland's ability to pay dividends and restrictions thereon, see "Business-Supervision and Regulations" in Midland's Annual Report on Form 10-K as of and for the year ended December 31, 2016, incorporated by reference in this joint proxy statement/prospectus.
+For more information regarding Midland's ability to pay dividends and restrictions thereon, see "Business-Supervision and Regulation" in Midland's Annual Report on Form 10-K as of and for the year ended December 31, 2016, incorporated by reference in this joint proxy statement/prospectus.
 In addition, Midland is subject to state law limitations on the payment of dividends.
-Illinois law generally limits dividends if after giving effect to the dividend: (a) the corporation would be insolvent; or (b) the net assets of the corporation would be less than zero or less than the maximum amount payable at the time of distribution to shareholders having preferential rights in liquidation if the corporation were then to be liquidated.
+Illinois law generally limits dividends if after giving effect to the dividend: (i) the corporation would be insolvent; or (ii) the net assets of the corporation would be less than zero or less than the maximum amount payable at the time of distribution to shareholders having preferential rights in liquidation if the corporation were then to be liquidated.

 Based on the closing price of Midland common stock as reported on the Nasdaq Global Select Market of \$33.10 as of October 13, 2017, the trading day immediately preceding the public announcement of the merger, the implied merger consideration that an Alpine shareholder would be entitled to receive for each share of Alpine common stock owned would be \$21.42 with an aggregate transaction value of approximately \$181.0 million.
-Based on the closing price of Midland common stock as reported on the Nasdaq Global Select Market of \$[·] as of [·], the latest practicable date before the date of this proxy statement/prospectus, the implied merger consideration that an Alpine shareholder would be entitled to receive for each share of Alpine common stock owned would be \$[·] with an aggregate transaction value of approximately \$[·] million.
+Based on the closing price of Midland common stock as reported on the Nasdaq Global Select Market of \$32.47 as of December 27, 2017, the latest practicable date before the date of this joint proxy statement/prospectus, the implied merger consideration that an Alpine shareholder would be entitled to receive for each share of Alpine common stock owned would be \$21.09 with an aggregate transaction value of approximately \$178.2 million.